 People also fall into the trap of using the same password across multiple systems.
 If one system is hacked, the door is then easily opened to many other accounts.
 For example, if your personal Facebook password is compromised, and you have used that same password for your work Office 365 account, then that work account becomes an obvious target.
 It does not take a criminal long via your LinkedIn profile to find out your current place of work, guess your work e-mail address and see if the password you used for Facebook gets you into the company systems.

 Users are often unaware of readily available tools to manage the potential downsides.
-Two factor authentication (2FA) is one of these key defence mechanisms.
-It is very strong layer of protection which can be enabled on most popular cloud software.
+Two-factor authentication (2FA) is one of these key defence mechanisms.
+It is a very strong layer of protection that can be enabled on most popular cloud software.
 A practical example would be receiving a unique code to your mobile phone; you need to enter this in addition to your user name and password before accessing cloud services.

 The common objection to 2FA is that it is an inconvenience to users.
 However, this objection needs to be compared with the significant uplift in security it provides.
 Consider the inconvenience and potential damage if your company’s cloud services were comprised by a cyber attack which would have been prevented by 2FA.
 And consider the inconvenience to the criminal who does not have your phone and therefore the code they need to attempt the hack in the first place.